Palembang LRT: Construction and costs

 By 2012, the provincial government already had plans for a transit system in the city, signing a MoU with investors to construct a 25 km monorail system connecting the city's airport and Jakabaring Sport City.
-However, the monorail project was replaced by a higher capacity light rail transit (LRT) line in 2015 since Governor of South Sumatra Alex Noerdin thought that LRT is more effective in reducing traffic congestion.
+However, the monorail project was replaced by a higher capacity Light rapid transit (LRT) line in 2015 since Governor of South Sumatra Alex Noerdin thought that LRT is more effective in reducing traffic congestion.

 Because Palembang was chosen to host the 2018 Asian Games, the project was pushed to be completed before the event was scheduled to begin.
 Groundbreaking for the project occurred in November 2015, with state-owned company Waskita Karya being appointed as the primary contractor following the issuance of Presidential Regulation 116 of 2015 on Acceleration of Railway Train Operation in South Sumatera Province.
 The contract, which was signed in February 2017, was initially valued at Rp 12.5 trillion.
 Construction was scheduled for completion in February 2018, with commercial service beginning in May 2018.
 However, the completion date was moved to June 2018 with operations beginning in July, only one month before the Asian Games.

 A test run was done on 22 May 2018.
 It was later inaugurated by President Joko Widodo on 15 July 2018.
 Operations for the LRT started on 1 August, several days before the Jakarta LRT began running, making it the first operational LRT system in the country.
 The final value of the contract was Rp 10.9 trillion (US$755 million).
 The reduction in cost was due to a review by supervising consultants from SMEC International.
 Close to the start of the event, the trains often encountered operational issues.
 Waskita initially paid for the construction, with the government reimbursing the fees over a four-year period.

 Prominent opposition figure and Gerindra leader Prabowo Subianto criticized the cost of construction, claiming that typical LRT lines worldwide cost US$8 million/km to construct while the Palembang LRT cost US$24 million/km.
 As a comparison, the cancelled Sheppard East LRT in Toronto would have cost US$56.7 million/km.
-The Palembang LRT project leader compared the higher cost to other projects in neighboring countries: the Kelana Jaya line (US$65.52 million/km) and the Manila Light Rail Transit Line 1 extension (US$74.6 million/km).
+The Palembang LRT project leader compared the higher cost to those of other projects in neighboring countries: the Kelana Jaya line (US$65.52 million/km) and the Manila Light Rail Transit Line 1 extension (US$74.6 million/km).